-R036XY110CO Shallow Clay Loam (pinyon-Utah juniper) Shallow Clay Loam Pinyon-Juniper is a gentle sloped (<25% slopes) site with shallow soils that are clayey in texture.
-This site is dominated by Utah Juniper and scattered pinyon.
+R036XY445CO Steep Colluvial Slopes Steep Colluvial Slopes is a very steep (>25% slope) sloped site with very shallow to shallow soils that are clayey in texture.
+This site is dominated by Utah Juniper and pinyon.
 This site may have Wyoming big sagebrush in the understory.
-This site is in the 8 to 12 inch precipitation zone of semidesert.
-R036XY111CO Steep Shallow Clay Loam (pinyon-Utah juniper) Steep Shallow Clay Loam Pinyon-Juniper is a very steep sloped (> 25% slopes) site with shallow soils that are clayey in texture.
+This site has higher precipitation (12 to 16") than Semidesert Loam (8 to 12").
+The temperature is slightly cooler than the semidesert site.
+Foothill site will be found at elevations above the semidesert site.
+The soils are similar in nature.
+R036XY111CO Steep Shallow Clay Loam (pinyon-Utah juniper) Shallow Clay Loam Pinyon-Juniper is a gentle sloped (<25% slopes) site with shallow soils that are clayey in texture.
 This site is dominated by Utah Juniper and scattered pinyon.
 This site may have Wyoming big sagebrush in the understory.
 This site is in the 8 to 12 inch precipitation zone of semidesert.
-R036XY142CO Loamy Mesa Top (pinyon-Utah juniper) Loamy Mesa Top is a gentle sloped (<15% slope) site with moderately deep to deep soils that are coarse loamy in texture.
-This site is shallow to calcic horizon.
-The typical profile is border-line skeletal which reduces the water holding capacity of this site.
-It is dominated by Pinyon, Utah Juniper, muttongrass and Indian ricegrass.
-This site is in the 15 to 18 inch precipitation zone of foothills/upland.
 R036XY284CO Loamy Foothills Loamy Foothills occurs on hills, benches and mesas on moderately deep to deep loamy textured soils derived from alluvium, slope alluvium eolian deposits, and colluvium.
 It is a Wyoming big sagebrush - Muttongrass community.
 It has an aridic ustic moisture regime and mesic temperature regime.
 The effective precipitation ranges from 12 to 16 inches.
 R036XY289CO Clayey Foothills Clayey Foothills occurs on benches, foot-slopes, fans, and valley.
 Soils are moderately deep to deep and have marine shale as parent materials.
 The soil textures are clay loam to clay.
 Dominant plants are Wyoming Big Sagebrush and western wheatgrass.
 This site has a high potential for shrink swell.
+R036XY326CO Semidesert Sandy Loam Semidesert Loam are loamy texture soils.
+Particle control section is fine-loamy.
+Clay content is higher in these soils than those found in Semidesert Sandy Loam.
+Both are a Wyoming big sagebrush dominated site.
+Indian Ricegrass and galleta are the dominant grass on this site.
+The soils on this site are moderately deep to very deep.